GoogleCloudPlatform/cortex-applayer/README.md

 ## Interested in contributing?

-If you are interested in submitting an application, please reach out to cortex-support@google.com, so we can help you understand if this will be the right path for you.
+If you are interested in submitting an application, please reach out to cortex-support@google.com, so we can evaluate if this will be the right path for you.